Nic Luland

 Position: Member At Large

 Bio: I have been a NE Portland resident for a decade and a half, living in Sumner since 2020.
 Working as a Technologist and Photographer around town, outside of work, I can often be found in the yard or walking the dogs around the neighborhood.
 Since moving to Sumner, I have worked directly with neighbors to clean up and repair things around the SAN lot as well as working to facilitate better communication around a range of neighborhood issues, including the TIF district proposal, specific safety concerns, and elections processes.
 I am also on the board of the Historic Parkrose, which is a business focused NPI, focused just East of us.
-If elected to the SAN Board, I hope to work with neighbors on projects around community safety, improved green spaces, and inclusive outreach and communication as an At-large member.
+I hope to work with neighbors on projects around community safety, improved green spaces, and inclusive outreach and communication as an At-large member.

 Racheal Gaffney